rails/rails/guides/source/layouts_and_rendering.md

   @book = Book.find_by_id(params[:id])
   if @book.nil?
     @books = Book.all
-    render "index", alert: "Your book was not found!" end end
+    flash[:alert] = "Your book was not found" render "index" end end
 ```